brian-j-smith/Mamba.jl/doc/tutorial.rst

 	setsamplers!(model, scheme3)
 	sim3 = mcmc(model, line, inits, 10000, burnin=250, thin=2, chains=3)

-Results are retuned as ``MCMCChains`` objects on which methods for posterior inference are defined.
+Results are retuned as ``Chains`` objects on which methods for posterior inference are defined.

 .. _section-Line-Inference: